Wreckage of long-lost WW II ship, sunken with its Native American skipper and half its crew, identified

 “I intend to go in harm’s way,” Evans had said when the Johnston was commissioned in 1943.
 “Anyone who doesn’t want to go along had better get off right now.”

-Evans was from Pawnee, Oklahoma.
-His mother was Cherokee and his father was half White and half Creek Indian.
+Evans was from Pawnee, Okla.
+His mother was Cherokee, and his father was half White and half Creek Indian.
 Despite the racism of the era, he was admitted to the Naval Academy and graduated in 1931.
 He was 36 at the time of the attack, and he had been the Johnston’s only skipper.

 As the splashes from enemy shell hit nearby, he steered toward the enemy.